Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 ### What now?

 Back I went to the research stage.
 I started seriously looking into [Supertokens](https://supertokens.com/).
 On their pricing page, they make a big selling point of the fact that there is no 10x increase in price when you cross some cliff-edge in user count.

+It's worth noting that Supertokens actually has a less generous free tier than Auth0 but you pay per user above the free tier threshold rather than paying per user on all of your users once you've reached the free tier limit.
+That means you're never in the position of one new user costing you thousands.

-There is also a self-hosted open source option which would work out to be very reasonably priced even if Hereabout ends up being quite successful.
+There is also a self-hosted open source option which would work out to be very reasonably priced even if Hereabout were to end up being quite successful.

 Unfortunately, Supertokens offers backend integrations with NodeJS, Go and Python.
 Not at all helpful for my Haskell API.
 I'm sure it's possible to get Supertokens working with my Haskell backend by spinning up an extra service in one of those languages but my appetite for that much complexity is very low so, despite the appeal of the self-hosted offering, Supertokens was also out.